E-Bulletin - Issue 9 (Winter 2016)

 BSCB Annual Report (2015-16)

-As required by Working Together to Safeguard Children (2015), BSCB has published its Annual report on the BSCB website.
+As required by Working Together to Safeguard Children (2015), BSCB has published its Annual report.
 The report provides details of work undertaken to safeguard children in Bury during the year 2015-2016 and describes the current state of safeguarding.
 You will also find the young person's version.
 A big thank you goes to the Youth Cabinet for producing this for us.

 The future of the LSCB